plourenco/website-blog/src/posts/proto-prototype/index.md

 That's the tricky part.
 If you carefully analyse the previous line, the `Son` prototype is a copy of its `Parent` equivalent, and so is the constructor!
-We need to manually reset the constructor, otherwise it will correspond to a brand new instance of the `Parent`.
+We need to manually reset the constructor otherwise it will correspond to a brand new instance of the `Parent`.

 If you would like to see more of classes in action, you can also check